 Chris says: "There's not always a lot of flexibility as to where your air-conditioning units can go.
 You'll want them high up on a wall and in a position that enables them to blow air clearly across the width of a room.

-Your unit should be positioned so it can blow air across the full width of the room.
+Position your air con so that it blows air across the full width of the room.

 "Particularly with split systems, the best position is very much dictated by where the outdoor unit is positioned as you usually want to avoid a long run of piping between the indoor and outdoor unit.
 Generally, you'd be looking at three or four metres of piping, otherwise your installation costs may be higher."